Gunvor: Ownership

-The real beneficiaries of Gunvor cannot be ascertained.
-It was said that its two co-founders held an equal number of shares, with the balance being held in an employee benefit trust for senior management.
+Torbjörn Törnqvist holds nearly 88% of Gunvor, and the remainder is held by employees.
+Prior to 2014, it was said that its two co-founders held an equal number of shares, with the balance being held in an employee benefit trust for senior management.
 On 20 March 2014 Timchenko was included on the United States' Sanctions list in the wake of the annexation of Crimea by Russia, due to his close ties with Russian President Vladimir Putin.
-The US Treasury alleged that "Putin has investments in Gunvor and may have access to Gunvor funds," without providing any evidence.
+The US Treasury alleged that via Timchenko "Putin has investments in Gunvor and may have access to Gunvor funds," without providing any evidence.
 Törnqvist bought out Timchenko's 43.5% stake and became the nominal owner of an 87% stake in the company on 19 March 2014.
 Timchenko explained the sale by "anticipating potential economic sanctions" and to "ensure with certainty the continued and uninterrupted operations of Gunvor Group".
 The value of the transaction was not disclosed.

 Controversies

 In 2008, The Economist mentioned Timchenko in an article that repeated previously published statements about Timchenko and Gunvor.
 Both of these parties sued for libel.
 The Economist withdrew the contested material from its website.
 The lawsuit was settled in July 2009.
 The Economist published a correcting statement.